Elizabeth Smart to speak on captor's release from prison

 Smart will hold a news conference Thursday on the release of 72-year-old Wanda Barzee, who pleaded guilty to helping a former street preacher kidnap Smart in 2002.
 The girl was held captive for nine months before being found and rescued.

-Barzee is expected to be freed next week after 15 years behind bars.
-Utah authorities had decided she should stay in prison for nearly six more years, but announced this week they had miscalculated the time.
+Barzee is expected to be freed next week after 15 years in custody, including time at the state hospital.
+Utah authorities had decided she should stay in prison for nearly six more years, but announced this week they had miscalculated.

 Smart has called it "incomprehensible" that Barzee would be released Sept.
 19 despite failing to undergo mental health evaluations or attend a June parole hearing.